confluentinc/examples/security/secret-protection/docs/secret-protection.rst

    words.

 #.
 Write the passphrase into a local file (e.g. ``/path/to/passphrase.txt``)
-   which will be passed into the CLI, to avoid logging history showing the passphrase.
+   which will be passed into the CLI.
+Writing to a file avoids logging history showing the passphrase.

 #.
 Choose the location where the secrets file will reside on your local host.
    The location shouldn't be where the |cp| services run.
 The secrets file will